ss3sim/ss3sim/inst/ms/ss3sim-ms.md

 into comma-separated-value (`.csv`) files allowing for the output to be easily processed in nearly any statistical software, including R.
-Finally, the ss3sim code is written under a GPL-3 license and can be freely modified.
+Finally, the ss3sim code is written under a MIT license and can be freely modified.
 *Rapid*: ss3sim relies on SS3,
 which uses AD Model Builder as a backend optimization platform --- the most rapid and robust optimization software available [@fournier2012].